rheanibert04/cis4340a/README.md

 # Rhea Nibert, CIS4340 Lab 02
-All corrected Java code examples are in the "edits" branch.
-I initially updated the file containing a vulnerability and then edited it to remove the vulnerability.
+I initially uploaded the noncompliant code examples to the "edits" branch, fixed them to include the compliant solution, then merged these changes with "master".
+View the full commit history of "edits" to see the initial noncompliant examples.